iambumblehead/scroungejs/README.md

    If `ViewSignin.js` is included in scroungejs' output, `ViewSignin.mustache` will be included as well and it will be copied to the specified output directory.

+ - **--extnStylesheet= _str_**, _default: '.css'_
+   prompts scroungejs to recognize the given string as an extention for stylesheet files.
+For example, `--extnTemplate=.less`.

+   If `ViewSignin.js` is included in scroungejs' output, `ViewSignin.less` or maybe `viewSignin.css` will be included as well and it will be copied to the specified output directory.

+   .less support is recently added and does not support cross-file references.

+   *Only `.css` and `.less` are supported at this time*.

  - **--isCompressed= _bool_, _extension_, _tree_**, _default: false_
    compress all files and/or trees before writing them to disk.
 If an extension or a treename are given only files that associate with the treename or extension will be compressed.